-Addis Ababa has been experimenting with three LVC mechanisms to generate revenue for development projects, all of which have seen mixed results:
+Addis has been experimenting with three LVC mechanisms to generate revenue for development projects, all of which have seen mixed results.

-- 1. Roof Tax and Permit Holding Fee: This LVC mechanism acts as a substitute for a formal property tax system and was put in place in the 1970s when private property was abolished to attempt to generate revenue for city governments. - 2.
-Leaseholding System: This LVC mechanism was introduced in the 1990s to restore land value and create bundled property rights.
-Though the leaseholding system has the potential to generate significant revenue for the city, institutional implementation challenges (such as less developed land regulations, financial markets, and administrative capacity) have inhibited its LVC potential (Abebe Zeluel and Ababe Kebede, interviews). - 3.
-Capital Gains Tax: As the city invests more in public infrastructure and development projects around the city, property values are expected to rise.
+- 1. Roof Tax16 and Permit Holding Fee: This LVC mechanism acts as a substitute for a formal property tax system17 and was put in place in the 1970s when private property was abolished to attempt to generate revenue for the city governments. - 2.
+Lease Holding System: This LVC mechanism was introduced in the 1990s to restore land value and create bundled property rights.
+Though the lease holding system has the potential to generate significant revenue for the city, institutional implementation challenges (such as less developed land regulations, financial markets, and administrative capacity) have inhibited its LVC potential (Zeluel and Kebede, interviews, 2019). - 3.
+Capital Gains Tax18: As the city invests more in public infrastructure and development projects around the city, property values are expected to rise.
 The city could capture revenue from these value increases through its capital gains tax, which is currently levied as a percentage of the selling price of a property during transaction (usually around 7 percent).
 The assumption behind this tax is that it would capture value created by public infrastructure investments.
 In the absence of a functioning land record, the percentage is applied to a blanket assessment on the property value.

-In 2003, Addis Ababa passed the City Structure Plan, which laid out a citywide urban renewal program, designating 2,000 hectares of land (200 hectares designated over 10 years) for redevelopment (City of Addis Ababa 2003).
-The city had two primary objectives for this plan: (i) improving the quality of life for residents by revitalizing dilapidated inner-city neighborhoods; and (ii) increasing affordable housing across the city.
+In 2003, Addis Ababa passed a City Structure Plan that laid out a city-wide urban renewal program, designating 2,000 hectares of land (200 hectares designated over 10 years) for redevelopment (City of Addis Ababa 2003).
+The city had two primary objectives for this Structure Plan: i) improving the quality of life for residents by revitalizing dilapidated inner-city neighborhoods and ii) increasing affordable housing across the city.

-Lideta, the third smallest subcity in Addis Ababa, was one of the first areas selected for redevelopment under the City Structure Plan (Kumera and Sitotaw 2005).
-The area's proximity to the city center; Merkato, the largest market in the country; and its relatively low density of development made it a good candidate for early intervention.
-The site, named the Senga-tera Ferd-Bet Redevelopment Project, covered a total area of about 89 hectares, with the first phase tackling about 26 hectares (Ephreme Bekele, interview).
-The redevelopment project's focus on road network improvements and additional development were expected to improve the urban fabric, with positive impacts affecting the neighborhood, subcity, and Addis Ababa as a whole.
+Lideta, the third smallest 19 in Addis, was one of the first areas selected for redevelopment under the Structure Plan (Kumera and Sitotaw 2005).
+The area's proximity to the city center, the largest market in the country-the Merkato-and its relatively low density of development made it a good candidate for early intervention.
+The site, named the 'Senga-tera Ferd-Bet' redevelopment project, covered a total area of about 89 hectares, with the first phase tackling about 26 hectares (Bekele, interviews, 2019).
+The redevelopment project's focus on road network improvements and additional development were expected to improve the urban fabric, with positive impacts affecting the neighborhood, sub-city, and Addis as a whole.

-In 2008, a new mayor of Addis Ababa was elected, having campaigned on the platform of improved participatory and transparent processes in the city's development planning (Zeluel 2018; Abebe Zeluel, Haregot Alemu, Ephreme Bekele, and Israel Tesfaye, interviews).
-One new
+In 2008, a new mayor was elected in Addis having campaigned on the platform of improved participatory and transparent processes in the city's development planning (Zeluel 2018; Zeluel, Alemu, Bekelle, and Tesfaye, interviews, 2019).
+One new practice put in place by the city council under his administration was that of prioritizing development projects in communities